arekzajec/CashBattle/README.md

 `is_used` is a boolean (`0` or `1`) that indicates if question was used before and will **not** be used again.

 All empty lines in `.que` files are ignored.
-Program use empty line it output file to separate yet-to-use questions from used or sfiltered out questions.
+Program use empty line in output file to separate yet-to-use questions from used or filtered out questions.
 However, for correct conversion to `.json` using `scripts/que2json` `.que` file must be ended by newline.

 # Additional scripts